 Interior Exploration using Seismic Investigations, Geodesy and Heat Transport (InSight)

 Mars Insight may hold the distinction of having the longest name of Mars landers.
-As a Mars explorer goes, it has had some disappointing results.
-It was delayed for its 2016 launch by problems with its seismometer, causing its price tag to go up by $150 million dollars.
+As a Mars explorer goes, it has faced some challenges.
+InSight inherited technological and science improvements from the lessons learned from the Phoenix spacecraft.
+It was delayed for its 2016 launch by problems with the seismometer (SEIS described below) that increased the mission cost $150 million dollars.
 It was launched in 2018 and successfully landed on Elysium Planitia.
 This area was probably repaved by flows from the nearby volcanoes, the largest called, Elysium Mons rising 41,000 ft.
 (12.6 km) above its base, making it the third tallest volcano on Mars.

 Instrument Deployment Arm (IDA)